 All amounts set forth in the Salary column above are included as 2020 compensation under the "Salary" column in the Summary Compensation Table for 2020.
-All amounts set forth in the Non-Equity Incentive Plan Compensation column above were included as 2019 compensation under the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table for 2019.
+All amounts set forth in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table for 2019.

-- 2) We included the amounts set forth in this column as 2020 compensation under the "All Other Compensation" column in the Summary Compensation Table. - (3) The amounts set forth in this column represent earnings that are neither above market nor preferential, and accordingly, we do not include these amounts as compensation in the Summary Compensation Table. - (4) The table below indicates for each NEO how much of the EDIP balance set forth in this column that we have reported as compensation in the Summary Compensation Table for previous years.
+(2) We included the amounts set forth in this column as 2020 compensation under the "All Other Compensation" column in the Summary Compensation Table.

+(3) The amounts set forth in this column represent earnings that are neither above market nor preferential, and accordingly, we do not include these amounts as compensation in the Summary Compensation Table.

+(4) The table below indicates for each NEO how much of the EDIP balance set forth in this column that we have reported as compensation in the Summary Compensation Table for previous years.

-NAME FYE" COLUMN THAT HAS BEEN REPORTED AS COMPENSATION IN THE SUMMARY COMPENSATION TABLE FOR PREVIOUS YEARS (\$)
+ХАМЕ AMOUNT INCLUDED IN "AGGREGATE BALANCE AT LAST FYE" COLUMN THAT HAS BEEN REPORTED AS COMPENSATION IN THE SUMMARY COMPENSATION TABLE FOR PREVIOUS YEARS (\$)

 James A. Lico \$1,941,524

 Charles E. McLaughlin \$ 335,427

 Barbara B. Hulit \$ 310,204

 William W. Pringle \$ 781,354

 Stacey A. Walker \$ 156,699